es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 ## Folders and files

 A class (record, struct) under test has a corresponding folder in the unit test project.
-If a class is named `{ClassName}` then the folder is named `{ClassName}Tests`.
+If a class is named `{ClassName}`, then the folder is named `{ClassName}Tests`.

 A method under test has a corresponding test file.
-If a method is named `{MethodName}` then the file is named `{MethodName}Test.cs`.
+If a method is named `{MethodName}`, then the file is named `{MethodName}Test.cs`.
 If a method has overloading versions then the name should include something which identifies the overloaded version: `{MethodName}{...}Test.cs`.

 ## Test class

-If a method under test named `{MethodName}` then test class is named `{MethodName}Test`.
+If a method under test named `{MethodName}`, then test class is named `{MethodName}Test`.
 A test class has only one test method named `Test` with `[Theory]` and `[ClassData(typeof(TestCases))]` attributes.
-A test class has `TestCases` nested class which yield arguments for the `Test` method for every test case.
+A test class has `TestCases` nested class which yields arguments for the `Test` method for every test case.
 A test class has nested `Args` record. `Args` record contains arguments to be passed to method under test.

 ### Structure